OBOFoundry/OBOFoundry.github.io/docs/Submit_a_new_ontology.md

 In order to ensure that there is no IDSPACE redundancy, i.e. only one project/resource is using the IDSPACE "MOBO", these are allocated by the OBO Foundry Technical Working Group.

-The technical working group reserves the right to make decisions based on their experience and judgement.
+The Technical Working Group reserves the right to make decisions based on their experience and judgement.
 In addition to uniqueness of IDSPACEs, other criteria are for example that there not be overlaps of usage.
 This includes awareness that there can be the appearance of overlap between accession numbers used in databases and [prefixed URIs](http://www.w3.org/TR/curie/).
 For example, we would probably not create a IDSPACE "ISBN" and would instead make alternative suggestions.

 # Expectations for OBO Membership